benstah/political_leaning_prediction/README.md

     .
     |–– data                 # Contains of all the datasets needed for the project
         |–– external         # Contains the original csv files
         |–– interim          # Unprocessed training, validation and test set
+        |–– processed        # Processed datasets for logistic regression baseline
-        |–– processed       # Processed datasets for modeling
+        |–– processed_vector # Processed datasets for modeling
         |–– raw              # Original data transferred to np files which are already including own annotations
         |–– README.md        # Contains all the download and view links to the datasets
     |–– data_preperation     # inlcudes scripts to prepare data from 'external' to 'raw'
     |–– src                  # Python project for modeling
-        |–– models
+        |–– models           # Contains all the prediction and training models
+        |–– trainer          # Contains all the training scripts
         |–– preprocessing    # Preprocess interim data and make it processed data for training
         |–– utils            # Components that can be reused through out the project
+        |–– visualization    # Contains all the plot scripts
         ...
     |–– requirements.txt     # Includes all dependencies that need to be installed